 Despite a significant increase of the delivery rate after the MTR and especially after the recruitment of the 2nd PM, the delays caused by the slow start of the project, burdensome procurement procedures namely for staff recruitment, equipment and consultancies, poorly formulated TORs for major outputs under components 1 and 2, inadequate quality and delay in the delivery of products by the consultancy firm recruited, and substantial administrative delays for clearing of strategic documents such as PANES and PA Management Plans, could not be fully recovered and some key elements are still missing such as a finalized and validated business plan for the PANES and enabling regulations for the creation and management of private reserves.
 The underperformance for an important target such as the increased coverage of terrestrial formal PA network is mainly attributable to the project low performance during the first part of its implementation, which delayed the delivery of outputs which completion was required prior to the undertaking of related tasks.

-One of the main gaps in the project achievements is that, after 8 years, there is not one hectare of private reserve added to the PA estate, and the private land owners who were met for the interviews were not engaged in a process for establishing protected areas on their lands and did not intend to do so under the current regulatory context.
+One of the main gaps in the project achievements is that, after 8 years, no private reserves have been added to the formally protected PA estate, and the private land owners who were met for the interviews were not engaged in a process for establishing protected areas on their lands and did not intend to do so under the current regulatory context.
 At the end of the project, the necessary incentives and enabling regulatory framework for the establishment and management of protected areas on private land are still missing.
 This being said, the strong collaboration of the private sector in the development of a biodiversity stewardship template shows that there is interest in furthering collaboration on a formal basis.
 The document that was developed at a late stage of the project had not yet been vetted by the State Law Office, thus preventing any formal assistance in the establishment of PAs on private lands in the context of the project.
 No biodiversity stewardship unit was established (although TORs were developed and the NPCS requested for resources to set up this unit within its organisational structure in line with the recommendations of the PANES) and a limited pilot programme was implemented through providing financial incentives to 7 private land owners for the clearing of IAS on their land.
 The expansion of the PA estate does not include formal private PAs.

 Evaluation Rating Table